ahmedatia456123/SkimLit-Sequential-Sentence-Classification-in-Medical-Abstracts/README.md

 ## Objective

-In the previous notebook, **NLP Fundamentals in TensorFlow**, we covered essential natural language processing (NLP) concepts, including **tokenization** (converting words into numerical representations) and **embedding creation** (transforming words into vector representations).
 In this project, we will apply these techniques to real-world data.

 Specifically, we aim to replicate the deep learning model described in the 2017 paper, *PubMed 200k RCT: A Dataset for Sequential Sentence Classification in Medical Abstracts*.